Arizona Teacher Sexual Relationship with a Student

 School Districts Bring the News to Local Authorities

 That said, you want to make sure that you are protected.
 Suppose an educator is under investigation for abuse.
 In that case, I always recommend advising an attorney.
-Having them represent you ensures that you are aware of the process and that you are advocating.
+Having them represent you ensures you are aware of the process and advocating.
 They’re advocating for you for the best outcome possible.

 What Does the Investigation Look Like?